AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/USAGE.md

 ## Troubleshooting

 If you encounter any issues while using SpeakUp-BCI, please refer to the SUPPORT.md file for troubleshooting tips and resources.
 If you are still having trouble, please open an issue on the project's GitHub issue tracker with a detailed description of the issue and steps to reproduce it.

+## Contributing

+If you would like to contribute to SpeakUp-BCI, please refer to the CONTRIBUTING.md file for information on how to get started.